-We recognise unexpected events may affect project progress.
-In these circumstances, you can request a variation to your grant agreement, including:
+We recognise that unexpected events may affect project progress.
+In these circumstances, you can request a variation to your grant agreement, including changes to:

-changing project milestones
+- project milestones

+- extending the timeframe for completing the project (in exceptional circumstances)

-- changes to project partners - changing project activities.
+- project partners

+- project activities.